cyrichardson/docs-cloud-keep/api-docs/concepts.rst

 secrets.

 A container is a logical object that can be used to store secret references that are related by relationship or type.
-For example you can create a single container to group a private key, certificate, and bundle for a TLS certificate.
+For example you can create a single container to group a private key, certificate, and intermediate certificates bundle for a TLS certificate.
 Containers simplify the task of managing large numbers of secrets resources.

 |product name| supports 3 types of containers: